ormai/obsidian-css-snippets/README.md

 ### Article

-Scientific papers, blogposts, excerpts, etc., need to have a different style than the common note. `article.css` applies a custom font, shrinks the reading length, centers the headings and tones the color palette.
+Scientific papers, blogposts, excerpts, etc., need to have a different style than the common note. `article.css` applies a custom font, shrinks the reading length, centers the headings and tones down the color palette.

 Syntax: